wiseyestudio00/Hexa-Hysteria-Chart-Reference/Dev_TODO.md

 ### Player Info UI
 - [ ] Improve it
 ### Notify Menu
-- [ ] A bug: Move the page to its top when the message is longer then the menu itself
+- [X] A bug: Move the page to its top when the message is longer then the menu itself

 ## Stage
 ### Improve Effects
 - [ ] Special FX for the simultaneous note
+- [X] Black Bars for Screen Adjustment

 ## Game Design
 - [ ] Figure out the prerequisite of unlocking the true Cover